In just 3 days, I’ll be moving out of Santa Cruz and going off on some new and exciting adventures!

 Mx.
 Deirdra "Squinky" Kiai is a writer, programmer, musician, and visual artist who creates games and playable experiences about gender identity, social awkwardness, and miscellaneous silliness.
-They were recently recognized as part of Forbes’s “30 under 30 in Games” and just completed an MFA in Digital Arts and New Media at UC Santa Cruz.
+They were recently recognised as part of Forbes’s “30 under 30 in Games” and they just completed an MFA in Digital Arts and New Media at UC Santa Cruz.

 Become my patron on Patreon!